 • Low volume brine to injection well or offsite disposal company

 Saltworks has the experience and product solutions to treat coal ash pond waters.
-Our modular advanced desalination technologies (BrineRefine, XtremeRO) can achieve ultra high brine volume reduction and evaporator crystallizers (SaltMaker AirBreather, SaltMaker MultiEffect) for minimal liquid discharge (MLD) / zero liquid discharge (ZLD) can help economically treat coal ash pond waters for discharge and manage residuals for end of life disposal.
+Our modular, advanced desalination technologies (BrineRefine, XtremeRO) can achieve ultra-high brine volume reduction, and our evaporator crystallizers (SaltMaker AirBreather, SaltMaker MultiEffect) for minimal liquid discharge (MLD)/zero liquid discharge (ZLD) can help economically treat coal ash pond waters for discharge and manage residuals for end-of-life disposal.

 Please feel free to contact Saltworks for a detailed review of your coal ash pond project, risk and opportunities, as well as options to manage the resulting brine residuals.